codfish/codfish.io/_posts/2015-08-25-redirect-wordpress-short-links-to-full-permalinks.md

 <script src="https://gist.github.com/codfish/7b8c8f4c4f085429f07c.js"></script>

-I ran into a situation with a client where short links were being used by a bitly plugin to shorten post urls for social services.
+I ran into a situation with a site where short links were being used by a bitly plugin to shorten post urls for social services.
 This in turn was causing issues with services like LinkedIn that try and scrape the page for information, and links with query parameters seemed to give them trouble.

 Another issue was that users were being sent to these ugly permalinks when coming from social networks.